fheeger/dispatch_bot/Readme.md

 ### Running one or more games per server
 The bot is able to handle multiple games per server.
 However, this will make the setup a bit more complicated for you as the umpire.
-For the players this will make no difference and during the game will also make no difference for the umpires.
+For the players this will make no difference and during the game it will also make no difference for the umpires.
 ### Adding categories
 It is assumed that you use discord categories to organize your game and that each category can only be part of one game.
 This means you have to add categories to your game.